openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 But, changes are required to remove replica from volume.

 #### Removing replica from known replica list
-When DesiredReplicationFactor is decreased and replica detail entries are removed removed from spec.ReplicaList then it is case of replica scaledown.
+When DesiredReplicationFactor is decreased and removed replica entries from spec.ReplicaList then it is identified as replica scaledown.

 For the case of replica scaledown, steps to follow for data consistency are:
 - Pause IOs for few seconds, and, make sure there are no ongoing/pending IOs on